openmm/openmm/docs-source/usersguide/library.rst

 ===========================================

-The automated generator of the Fortran “wrappers” follows the translation strategy shown in :numref:`Table,Fortran API`\ .
+The automated generator of the Fortran “wrappers” follows the translation strategy shown in :autonumref:`Table,Fortran API`\ .
 The idea is that if you see the construct on the left in the C++ API documentation, you should interpret it as the corresponding construct on the right in Fortran.
 Please look at the supplied example programs to see how this is done in practice.
 Note that all subroutines and modules are